CAR T-Cell therapy in Singapore

 National University Cancer Institute, Singapore

 The National University Cancer Institute (NCIS) in Singapore is a well-known place that works to avoid, diagnose, and treat cancer.
 As a part of the National University Health System, NCIS gives people with cancer full and coordinated care.
-The institute brings together clinical expertise, cutting-edge research, and education to come up with personalised treatment plans that are based on scientific proof.
+The institute brings together clinical expertise, cutting-edge research, and education to come up with personalized treatment plans that are based on scientific proof.
 The NCIS has state-of-the-art tools, such as advanced imaging technology and equipment for radiation therapy.
-Its multidisciplinary method brings together experts from different fields to make treatment plans that are just right for each patient.
-With a focus on translational research, NCIS wants to learn more about cancer and make it better for patients through new therapies and clinical studies.
+They also offer an affordable cost of proton therapy in Singapore.

 Website